 On one occasion, the women were given what the researchers call a high-fat, low-carb diet.
 But it’s highly unlikely this diet resulted in a state of ketosis (30% carbs and 55% fat whereas most low-carb or keto diets consist of fewer than 10% carbohydrates).

 On the other occasion, they received a higher-carb, low-fat diet (60% of energy from carbs and 25% from fat).
 The study doesn’t take food quality into account.

 - Regardless of the diet, daily breast milk production and daily infant breast milk intake remained the same.

 - Neither diet had an effect on milk lactose or protein concentration; however, milk fat concentration and the energy content of milk were higher during the LCHF diet than the HCLF diet.

 - Infants’ energy intake (kcal/day) was higher during the LCHF diet than during the HCLF diet.

 - The estimated average maternal energy expenditure and the sum of maternal energy expenditure plus milk energy content were higher during the LCHF diet than during the HCLF diet.

 Based on these results, researchers concluded that breastfeeding mothers could lose more weight while consuming a LCHF diet than a HCLF diet without affecting milk production and still supplying their babies with the nutrients and energy needed for proper development.

-Additionally, a literature review from 2016 looked at the evidence of the impact of maternal nutrition on breast milk composition and concluded that:
+Another literature review from 2016 looked at the evidence of the impact of maternal nutrition on breast milk composition and concluded that: